 How it works: Methotrexate slows the rate of skin cell growth.
 Methotrexate can be given by pill, liquid, or injection.

-Side effects can include nausea, vomiting, fatigue, headache, lightheadedness, easy bruising and bleeding, fever, mouth ulcers, trouble sleeping, sensitivity to sunlight, hair loss, and liver damage.
+Side effects can include nausea, vomiting, fatigue, headache, lightheadedness, easy bruising and bleeding, fever, mouth ulcers, trouble sleeping, sensitivity to sunlight, hair loss, dry cough, shortness of breath, stomach pain, a blistering or peeling rash, blood in your pee or poop, peeing less often, and liver damage.

 3. Biologic Treatments

 What it is: Biologic drugs target the immune response that causes inflammation.

 How it works: Biologics block immune cells that are involved in psoriasis.
 These drugs are given by a shot or by an IV infusion.

 - Ixekizumab (Taltz) and secukinumab (Cosentyx).
 These are antibodies that bind to interleukin-17A, a protein that is involved in inflammation.

 - Guselkumab (Tremfya).
 This medication selectively blocks interleukin-23 (IL-23) and is given by injection.

 - Tumor necrosis factor-alpha blockers, including adalimumab (Humira), etanercept (Enbrel), and infliximab (Remicade).
 These drugs block a chemical messenger of the immune system called TNF-alpha.
 People with psoriasis have too much of this substance, which causes inflammation.